awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

    When you use the [create\-deployment\-group](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_CreateDeploymentGroup.html) command, you must provide, at a minimum, values for the following parameters:
    + `applicationName`: The name of an application already created in your account\.
    + `deploymentGroupName`: A name for the deployment group you are creating\.
    + `serviceRoleArn`: The ARN of an existing service role set up for CodeDeploy in your account\.
-For information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.
+For information, see [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.

    In the `triggerConfigurations` section, provide values for the following parameters:
    + `triggerName`: The name you want to give the trigger so you can easily identify it\.
 We recommend formats such as `Trigger-group-us-west-3-deploy-fail` or `Trigger-group-eu-central-instance-stop`\.